Punakha: Administrative Units

+The District has two seats in the National Assembly representing the 2 constintuencies of Lingmu-Toedwong and Kabji-Talo Constituency.

-Ritsha Village
+Ritsha

 Punakha valley is famous in Bhutan for rice farming.
 Both red and white rice are grown along the river valley of Pho and Mo Chu, two of the most prominent rivers in Bhutan.
 Ritsha (meaning at the base of a hill) is a typical village in Punakha.
 The village houses are made of pounded mud with stone foundations.
 Each house is only two stories high.
 Surrounding the houses are the gardens and the rice fields.
-The gardens also usually have fruit-bearing plants like oranges and papaya among the organic vegetables.
-The village is 1 km away from Punakha-Gasa high-way and currently, the villagers are engaged in constructing the 1 km farm road.
+The gardens also usually have fruit-bearing plants like oranges and papayas.
+The village is 1 km away from Punakha-Gasa highway and currently, the villagers are engaged in constructing the 1 km farm road.
 In recent years, the farming work is mechanized and power-tillers instead of bullocks are used to plough the fields and villagers have become relatively prosperous.
 This village is often called the ‘rice bowl’ of Bhutan due to abundance of red and white rice.

+Festivities

+Punakha Domchoe, which takes place in the first month of the Bhutanese year, is an important event in Bhutanese culture, combining powerful rites with a dazzling display of horsemanship and sword play.